-Mark Stabile is Founding Director of the School of Public Policy and Governance at the University of Toronto and Professor of Economics and Public Policy at the Rotman School of Management, University of Toronto.
-He is also a Research Associate at the National Bureau of Economic Research, Cambridge, Massachusetts, and a Visiting Professor at the London School of Economics and Political Science.
+Mark Stabile is the Stone Chaired Professor of Wealth Inequality and Professor of Economics at INSEAD.
+He directs the James M. and Cathleen D. Stone Centre for the Study of Wealth Inequality at INSEAD.
+From 2007 to 2015 he was the founding Director of the School of Public Policy and Governance at the University of Toronto and Professor of Economics and Public Policy at the Rotman School of Management, University of Toronto.
+He is also a Visiting Professor at the London School of Economics and a Policy Fellow at the Martin Prosperity Institute.
 From 2003-2005 he was the Senior Policy Advisor to the Ontario Minister of Finance, where he worked on tax, health, and education policy.
 He is the recipient of the Carolyn Tuohy award in Public Policy, the John Polanyi Prize in Economics, the Harry Johnson Prize from the Canadian Economics Association and an Excellence in Teaching Award from the Rotman School.
-His recent work focuses on the economics of child health and development, child mental health, health care financing, and tax policy and health insurance.
-He has advised the Governments of Canada and Ontario, among others, on health care reform and programs to reduce child poverty.
-He is co-editor of Exploring Social Insurance: Can a Dose of Europe Cure Canadian Health Care Finance, published in 2008 by the McGill-Queen’s University Press.
-He serves on the Advisory Board for Canada 2020 and on the Board of Directors for the Higher Education Quality Council of Ontario.
+His recent work focuses on inequality, poverty, child health, health care financing, and tax policy.
+He has advised the Governments of the United States, Canada, and Ontario, among others, on health care reform and programs to reduce child poverty.
+He is associate editor of the Journal of Health Economics.
 Professor Stabile received his Ph.D. from Columbia University and his BA from the University of Toronto.